 - The Port will pay a non-reversionary cash sum in the amount of all Fees remitted to the Port by any rental car company pursuant to Resolution 2018-065 and Ordinance 2030 and accrued interest (less the Attorneys’ Fees and Costs paid to settle the related Enterprise Actions), into the Settlement Fund.
 This amount is presently approximately $6.6 million dollars.
 All Cash Awards and Settlement Costs will be paid from the Settlement Fund.

 - All Settlement Class Members who submitted a valid claim form will be eligible to receive a Cash Award.
 The amount of each Cash Award will be determined by the number of rental transactions claimed by the Settlement Class Member multiplied by $3.50.
 If the dollar value of all valid claims exceeds the Net Settlement Fund, the Cash Awards will be reduced pro rata.

 There is no cap on the number of rentals each Settlement Class Member could have submitted in their claim for reimbursement out of the Settlement Fund.
-However, any Settlement Class Member who claims to have paid the Fee of $3.50 more than six times (i.e., claims more than $21) must do so under penalty of perjury, and any Settlement Class Member who claims to have paid the Fee of $3.50 more than 20 times (i.e., claims more than $70) must provide evidence in support of their claim.
+However, any Settlement Class Member who claimed to have paid the Fee of $3.50 more than six times (i.e., claims more than $21) must have done so under penalty of perjury, and any Settlement Class Member who claimed to have paid the Fee of $3.50 more than 20 times (i.e., claims more than $70) must have provided evidence in support of their claim.

 If any funds are unclaimed or remain unused after the distribution and payment of all Settlement Costs, they will be transferred to the San Diego Association of Governments (“SANDAG”) to use to improve ingress and egress at the Consolidated Rental Car Center at the San Diego International Airport.
 If, for any reason, the Parties or the Court determines that this recipient is no longer appropriate, the Parties will agree on replacement recipients, subject to Court approval.
 If there is no agreement, Class Counsel will move for Court approval of appropriate recipients.Back To Top